-If you are an incoming Freshmen/Transfer Student you will need to submit the FAFSA (Free Application for Federal Student Aid) between January 1 and March 2 and submit a verified Cal Grant GPA anytime between November and the March 3 deadline.
-There is a day extension for the GPA verification form since March 2 falls on a Sunday.
-You must still submit the FAFSA by March 2.
+If you are an incoming Freshmen/ Transfer Student you will need to submit the FAFSA (Free Application for Federal Student Aid) between January 1 and March 2, and submit a Cal Grant GPA Verification form before the March 2nd deadline.
+This form can be found by clicking here.

-To submit a verified Cal Grant GPA, first check with your high school/community college to see if they will do it for you.
+To submit a Cal Grant GPA Verification, first check with your high school/community college to see if they will do it for you.
 If not, you can go online and download a GPA Verification form from CSAC's Website, fill out the student section and take it to your high school/community college.

-If you meet the income, eligibility, GPA requirements, and CSAC confirms your eligibility, the money is yours.
+If you meet the income, eligibility, and GPA requirements, and CSAC confirms your eligibility, then you can apply your Cal Grant award towards your tuition cost.
 The best part is, you can fill out the FAFSA online.